kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 The RA's project will investigate a particular technology-enabled online harm context, such as in relation to Intimate Health Care, Femtech or Intimate Image Sharing.
 It will focus on a particular user community or population, to examine the socio-technical factors and interaction dynamics that contribute to complex harm situations or to mitigating harms.

-# PhD Candidates in Human-Centred Privacy and Security
+# PhD Project with Me (in Human-Centred Privacy and Security)
+I am looking to recruit excellent PhD students to join my [team](https://kovilacoops.github.io/lab/), at King's

 If you are a prostective PhD candidate with a keen interest in research at the intersection of privacy/security and HCI, behavioural or social sciences, (1) have a look at the project topics, that I am interested to supervise, as listed below, (2) send me an email at kovila.coopamootoo@kcl.ac.uk to describe your interest and share your academic profile details, and (3) make an application on [King's Application Portal](https://www.kcl.ac.uk/study/postgraduate-research/how-to-apply).

 ### Project Topic 1: Inclusive Privacy & Security